dinethdf/MERN_ChatApp_DDF/README.md

 ### The application is deployed and can be accessed at [https://mern-chatapp-ddf.onrender.com/](https://mern-chatapp-ddf.onrender.com/)

-This is a chat application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+This chat application is built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).

 ## Features

 - Real-time messaging: Users can send and receive messages in real-time.
 - User authentication: Users can sign up, log in, and log out securely.
-- Chat rooms: Users can join different chat rooms and engage in conversations with other users.
+- Chat rooms: Users can join different chat rooms and converse with other users.
 - Emojis and attachments: Users can express themselves using emojis and share attachments.
 - Notifications: Users receive notifications for new messages and chat room activities.